Ronny Jackson: Military career

-Jackson continued to be Physician to the President during the Donald Trump administration.
+After Donald Trump was elected president in 2016, he kept Jackson on as Physician to the President.
 Upon taking office, Trump gave Jackson the additional title of Deputy Assistant to the President.
 Jackson became close to Trump after delivering an hourlong press conference in which he gave a glowing assessment of Trump's health, praising Trump's "incredibly good genes" and his performance on a cognitive test ("exceedingly well") and claiming that "if he had a healthier diet over the last 20 years, he might live to be 200 years old."
 Jackson was criticized for the statements and accused of misstating Trump's height and weight in order to minimize his obesity.
-Trump appointed Jackson "Assistant to the President and Chief Medical Advisor" on February 2, 2019.
+Trump appointed Jackson as "Assistant to the President and Chief Medical Advisor" on February 2, 2019.

-Jackson held the Navy rank of captain from May 1, 2010, to October 1, 2016, until he was promoted to rear admiral (lower half).
+Jackson held the Navy rank of captain from May 1, 2010, to October 1, 2016, when he was promoted to rear admiral (lower half).
 Jackson was nominated for promotion to the two-star rank of rear admiral on March 20, 2018, but the Senate Committee on Armed Services returned the nomination to the president on January 3, 2019, without action.
 He was renominated by Trump for promotion again on January 15, 2019, but it was again returned to the president without action.
 Jackson retired from the Navy on December 1, 2019, as a rear admiral (lower half).

+In July 2022, the Navy demoted Jackson from rear admiral (lower half) to captain for actions "not in keeping with the standards the Navy requires of its leaders", citing "substantiated allegations" in a 2018 investigation by the Defense Department's inspector general into reports that the physician had drunk alcohol while on duty, acted inappropriately, and routinely yelled at subordinates.
+Despite the demotion, Jackson continued to represent himself as an admiral on his congressional website through at least March 2024, when the story was first uncovered by The Washington Post.
+On June 13, 2025, John Phelan, the Secretary of the Navy, intervened to reverse Jackson's demotion.